Tuesday - April 10, 2018

-If I wanted to be presentable, regardless of whether or not I cared to be, I recognize that I would probably always have to end up spending both more time, energy and money to get to the same level.
+If I wanted to be presentable, regardless of whether or not I cared to be, I recognized that I would probably always have to end up spending both more time, energy and money to get to the same level.

 Ironically enough though, my brother does actually spend more time, energy and money than me on his looks but it’s a deliberate choice and entirely optional for him.
 I suppose, to be fair, to exert a lot of effort on my looks is altogether optional for me as well and yet, I feel that this is not precisely the case since females can’t very well ignore periods which do in turn affect physical appearance…

 I also envied the idea of being able to wake up, wash my face, put the same set of clothes on and start being productive.
 As a woman, I feel that such a simplistic preparation model would lead me to a situation where someone’s first impression of me (most likely another woman) would involve the words slob, apathetic or the worst suspicion: lazy.
 My credibility would go down the drain.

 And unfortunately or not, I’ve always believed that first impressions COUNT.

 While my sister’s cramps during her period are relatively painless, mine pretty much destabilize me.
 If it’s during the week, it’s in my best interest to take PTO for the first or second day of it.

 I would compare my pain to being repeatedly stabbed in the lower abdomen area by a small dagger.
 Not enough to kill me of course but a slow kind of torture lasting anywhere from thirty minutes to two hours.
 The wounds heal themselves so that it feels more like a fresh stab every time.